 EPD development process

-UL Environment develops International Organization for Standardization (ISO) 14025-conformant EPDs in five steps.
+UL Environment develops International Organization for Standardization (ISO) 14025-compliant EPDs in five steps.

 - Find an appropriate product category rule (PCR).
 The first step in creating an EPD is to find or create a PCR that’s applicable to a particular product category.
 PCRs provide the calculation and reporting requirements for creating life cycle assessments (LCAs) and EPDs.
 Please see here for more information on UL’s PCR library.